 Turf is not allowed on slopes greater than 25% where the toe of the slope is adjacent to an impermeable hardscape and where 25% means 1 foot of vertical elevation change for every 4 feet of horizontal length (rise divided by run x 100 = slope percent).

+Turf is not allowed in multifamily and non-residential areas unless it is a recreational area.
+Turf is allowed in single family residential areas as long as the water budget is met.

 High water use plants, characterized by a plant factor of 0.7 to 1.0, are prohibited in street medians.